axept/prejss/README.md

 Use the best bits of [PostCSS](https://github.com/postcss/postcss) and all plugins ([one](https://github.com/postcss/postcss#plugins), [two](http://postcss.parts/), [three?](https://github.com/axept/jss-from-postcss/edit/master/README.md) 😉) to get it as [JSS styles](https://github.com/cssinjs/jss).

-Fast, predictable and fully customized PostCSS-to-JSS adapter which uses [Tagged Template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) (a recent addition to JavaScript/ES6).
+Fast, scoped, Component-friendly and fully customized PostCSS-to-JSS adapter which uses [Tagged Template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals) (a recent addition to JavaScript/ES6).

 It close to "Drop-in Replacement" for your SCSS/LESS/CSS Modules/Stylus to use it as JSS  "on-the-fly".